practicalli/.github/README.md

 # Practicalli .github

-Organisation profile and GitHub default configuration across the Practicalli organisation.
+Organisation profile and [GitHub community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) across the Practicalli organisation.

 A `.github` repository provides defaults for all of user and organisation repositories which don't contain their own `.github` directory.